arkadiusz-l/password-manager/README.md

 * One main password for all your credentials.
 * Storing your passwords encrypted.
 * Generating a random password that is difficult to crack or guess.
+* Checking password security:
+  - Checking if the password is not the same as the login.
+  - Checking if the password is not the same as the title.
-* Checking if the password meets complexity requirements.
+  - Checking if the password meets complexity requirements.

 ## Installation
 Just clone the repo and type:
 ```